umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Environments/index.md

 Be aware that there is a specific order that the environments are being added in.
 You will need to have a Development environment before you can have a Staging environment.

-If you have both development and staging environment and needs to remove the development environment, then you will need to remove the staging environment first before you can remove the developmentenvironment.
+If you have both a Development and a Staging environment and need to remove the Development environment, then you will need to remove the Staging environment first before you can remove the Development environment.

 ![Environment overview](images/Environments.png)